feedbackfruits/seriouspizzas/README.md

 ## What you can contribute with

-code, design, feature ideas or spreading the message
+code, design, feature ideas or spreading the message below
-" Make free pizza great again!
-Contribute to http://bit.ly/seriouspizzas "
+>  Make free pizza great again!
+Contribute to http://bit.ly/seriouspizzas

 ## The goal